Pair of students sitting by Reigner looking at a notebook

 A completed and submitted K-State Scholarship Network application will automatically apply you for even more scholarships, including college/departmental awards.
 Your KSN access is active upon admission to the university.
 Submit your KSN application by March 15th for full consideration.

-KSN for future students
+KSN for transfer students